pombreda/pgreloaded/doc/tutorial/pong.rst

         [...]

-We introduce two new things here, a ``Velocity`` and ``MovementSystem`` class.
+Two new classes are introduced here, ``Velocity`` and ``MovementSystem``.
 The ``Velocity`` class is a simple data bag, which inherits from :class:`pygame2.ebs.Component`.
 It does not contain any application logic, but consists of the relvant information to represent the movement in a certain direction.
-This allows us to mark certain in-game items as being able to move around or not.
+This allows us to mark in-game items as being able to move around.

-The ``MovementSystem`` on the other hand actually takes care of moving the in-game items around by applying the velocity to their current position.
+The ``MovementSystem`` in turn takes care of moving the in-game items around by applying the velocity to their current position.
 Thus, we can simply enable any ``Player`` instance to be movable or not by adding or removing a velocity attribute to them, which is a ``Velocity`` component instance.

 .. note::